OpenM-Project/M-Centers-3.3/README.md

-# M-Centers
+# M Centers 3.3
-Official M Centers Repository
+The Official M Centers 3.3 Source Code Repository (Fork)

 # Notice
 This is no longer being updated.
 But pull requests will be accepted.

 # How to compile?
 1. Download VS Code 2019 version 16.0.3.0 using Chocolatey: `choco install visualstudio2019community --version=16.0.3.0`
 2. Download .Net SDK in VS Code 2019
 3. Import the .snl file into VS Code